 Absorption depends on the form of the lead.
 Inhaled, airborne lead is almost totally absorbed, while ingested lead absorption rates may vary from 10% in adults to 50% in children and pregnant people.
 Lead is absorbed more efficiently from dust from sanded lead-based paint than from whole paint chips.
 The most dangerous exposure is to lead vapors (formed whenever lead is melted) or other respirable lead compounds.
 Absorbed lead is detectable in blood, soft tissue and bone.
 The half-life of lead varies from about a month in blood, 1-1.5 months in soft tissue, and about 25-30 years in bone.3

-For the purposes of these guidelines, persons with EBLLs are considered to have lead poisoning.
+For the purposes of these guidelines, persons with BLLs at or above the BLRV are considered to have lead poisoning.
 Lead poisoning can affect both children and adults, although the effects may vary markedly with age.
 It is convenient, albeit somewhat artificial, to divide lead poisoning into an acute disease that relates to current BLLs, and a chronic disease that relates to the cumulative effects of body lead burden.
 In both cases, the most prominent signs and symptoms are neurological.
 Bear in mind that persons with very high BLLs (70 μg/dL in children, ≥100 μg/dL in adults) should be treated as medical emergencies, regardless of overt symptoms.
 Ingestion of a metallic object that may contain lead can result in an EBLL within hours.
-Ingestion of any object that may contain lead should be treated as a medical emergency and treatment should include a blood lead test and abdominal x-ray.
+Ingestion of any object that may contain lead should be treated as a medical emergency and treatment should include a blood lead test, an abdominal x-ray, and bowel decontamination if needed.

 Acute Disease